skot/bitaxe/readme.md

 ## Power Supply Requirements
 - **5V DC Only!** Anything else will damage the Bitaxe.
 Be careful and double-check your power supply is 5V.
 Many other voltage power supplies use the same connector.
-- [5VDC Power supply](https://www.amazon.com/BTF-LIGHTING-Plastic-Adapter-Transformer-WS2812B/dp/B01D8FM4N4).
-Should be capable of over 15W
+- The Bitaxe needs 15W.
+Be aware that many power supplies _cannot_ deliver 5V at the listed power.
+It is best to pick an overrated power supply.
+25W (5V, 5A) PSUs have been working well for people.
-- The bitaxe uses a 5.5x2.5mm, center-positive barrel jack.
+- The Bitaxe uses a 5.5x2.1mm, center-positive barrel jack.

 ### ESP32 Programming Requirements
 - As of the bitaxeUltra, all ESP32 programming is done through a USB-C cable and connector on the bitaxe.
 See [ESP-Miner](https://github.com/skot/ESP-Miner) for more details.